claudiofahey/nautilus-iiot-demo/README.md

   components on Linux and/or Windows servers, desktops, or even laptops.
   For more information, see <https://en.wikipedia.org/wiki/Docker_(software)>.

-## Building and Running the Demo in Nautilus SDK Desktop
+## Building and Running the Demo

-Use this section to run this in Nautilus SDK Desktop in Kubernetes.
+In the steps below, sections noted with **(Nautilus SDK Desktop)** should only be performed in a Nautilus SDK Desktop in a Kubernetes deployment of Nautilus.
+Sections noted with **(Local)** should only be performed in a local workstation deployment of Pravega.

 ### Download this Repository